"I've always wanted to be able to guide others through my code and tell the story of how it came to be."

 Mark Mahoney

-I am the creator of Storyteller, a tool that helps software developers walk others through their work in guided code 'playbacks'.
-Playbacks replay programming sessions with a narrative from the author.
+I am the creator of Storyteller, a free and open source tool that helps software developers walk others through their work in guided code 'playbacks'.
+Playbacks replay programming sessions with a narrative that comes from the author.
 All that is needed to view a playback is a web browser.
 Viewers can get inside the author's head when they were writing code.
 Authors can include text, hand-drawn pictures, screenshots, and videos and link them directly to highlighted sections of code.

 video of a playback